 Arts events in Fulbourn Cambridgeshire

-Our next Theatre event is ‘Out of the Darkness’ (Ghost Stories II *) – directed, told and sung by Richard Spaul, the acclaimed performer and storyteller – in Townley Memorial Hall at 7:30pm for 8:00pm on Saturday 15th Jan 2022.
-Don’t miss this unusual and spellbinding performance!
+‘Out of the Darkness’ (Ghost Stories II *) – directed, told and sung by Richard Spaul, the acclaimed performer and storyteller – took place in Townley Memorial Hall on 15th Jan.

 In ‘Bewitched’, Edith Wharton takes us into a bleak world of isolated farms , snow-covered fields and frozen ponds that reflects the lives and minds of the people who live there.